Region of Murcia: Demographics

 In the 1991–2005 period, the Murcian population grew by 26.06%, as opposed to the national average of 11.85%.
 12.35% of the inhabitants are of foreign origin, according to the INE 2005 census, which is 4% more than the Spanish average.
-The most notable groups of immigrants are Ecuadorians (33.71% of the total of foreigners), Moroccans (27.13%), Britons (5.95%), Bolivians (4.57%), and Colombians (3.95%).
+The most notable groups of immigrants are Ecuadorians (33.71% of all foreigners), Moroccans (27.13%), Britons (5.95%), Bolivians (4.57%), and Colombians (3.95%).

 Roman Catholicism is, by far, the largest religion in the Region of Murcia.
 In 2019, 80.1% of Murcians identified themselves as Roman Catholic.

 Language

 The Spanish spoken in the region has its own accent and local vocabulary.
 The Murcian dialect is one of the southern dialects of Spanish and tends to eliminate many syllable-final consonants and emphasizes regional vocabulary, much of which is derived from Aragonese, Catalan, and Arabic words.
 The general intonation and some of the distinctive vocabulary of the Murcian dialect share several traits with the dialects spoken in the neighboring province of Almería, north of Granada, and the Vega Baja del Segura, in the Alicante province.

 The Valencian language is spoken in a small area of the region known as El Carche.